Curriculum – History

 Assessment

-Achieving mastery in History – knowing and remembering even more than what is expected in a grammar school Year 7 curriculum
+Achieving outstanding outcomes in History knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

 Recommended reading in English for Lower School (Years 7 – 9)